alinz07/mvc-techblog/README.md

 <br/>

 ## **Motivation**
-Create a CMS-style blog sit to publish blog posts and comment on other developer's posts.
+Create a CMS-style blog to publish blog posts and comment on other developer's posts.
 Use the MVC paradigm, handlebars.js as the template language, sequelize as the ORM and express-session npm package for authentication.
- .

 <br/>